HDSB-GWS/ICS2-Notes/Processing Notes/Timers/README.md

 //Global Variables
-int ellipseDrawDelay = 1000; //Draw time delay in miliseconds int ellipseDrawTime = 0; //The time the ship was last drawn int currentTime; //The current time of the program;
+int ellipseDrawDelay = 1000; //Draw time delay in miliseconds int ellipseDrawTime = 0; //The time the ellipse was last drawn int currentTime; //The current time of the program;

 int ellipseX, ellipseY, ellipseWidth, ellipseHeight;  //Position and size of ellipse